wtruscott/startup-matchmaker/startup-matchmaker/README.md

 1. Open the starter_code in your code editor
 2. Examine the `index.html` file as it contains all the HTML needed for the design
 3. Link the `styles.css` file to the `index.html` file (examine how default.css is being linked)
-3. The `images` directory contains the background image
+3. The `images` directory contains the background image.
+This image has already been uploaded to cloudinary and the url provided in the css file.
 4. Use your coding powers to build out the design

 ## Plagiarism